TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: Thursday, 14 January 2021

+**Today's Progress**: More Web Development Fundamentals review at Codecademy and going through the Basic Algorithm Scripting at FreeCodeCamp.

+**Thoughts**: I've raced through things in the past, but I'm trying to slow down to retain more now.

 ### Day 11: Wednesday, 13 January 2021

 **Today's Progress**: More of the Basic Algorithm Scripting and Web Development Fundamentals review.